 When embarking on a kayaking trip, most paddlers don’t give much thought to what would happen if they accidentally dropped a paddle in the water.
 However, this nightmare scenario is a possibility that all kayakers should prepare for by understanding paddle construction and buoyancy.
 In general, kayak paddles are engineered in such a way that makes them able to float.
-But certain design factors and damage can cause a paddle to sink more readily.
+However certain design factors and damage can cause a paddle to sink more readily.

 The vast majority of stock kayak paddles are made with lightweight, buoyant materials for the shaft and blades.
-Shafts typically consist of aluminum, plastic, fiberglass or carbon fiber.
+Shafts typically consist of aluminum, plastic, fiberglass, or carbon fiber.
 These materials enable the paddle to float well while remaining sturdy and lightweight enough for comfortable maneuvering.
-The blades that propel the kayak through water are often made of plastic, fiberglass or carbon.
+The blades that propel the kayak through water are often made of plastic, fiberglass, or carbon.
 Again, manufacturers select materials for blades that optimize strength, durability, and flotation.

 The combination of a buoyant shaft and blades is what gives most paddles the ability to float.
 However, other design elements can impact overall buoyancy.
 One is blade shape and style.
-Wider, spoon-shaped power blades have more surface area, volume and lift capacity compared to narrower touring or racing blades.
+Wider, spoon-shaped power blades have more surface area, volume, and lift capacity compared to narrower touring or racing blades.
 This may make them less likely to sink when floating upside down.
-The offset angle of feathered paddle blades is another factor, since it can cause one blade to slice deeper into the water and sink one side.
+The offset angle of feathered paddle blades is another factor since it can cause one blade to slice deeper into the water and sink one side.

 Some ultra-light paddle shafts feature drilled holes to reduce weight.
 But these perforations allow water to enter the shaft interior, reducing buoyancy and making it more sink-prone.
-Cracks, chips or damage to the shaft or blades also provide an entry point for water that jeopardizes flotation.
+Cracks, chips, or damage to the shaft or blades also provide an entry point for water that jeopardizes flotation.

 In most cases, reputable brands designing paddles for recreational kayaking prioritize flotation and use tested materials to achieve it.
 But elite paddlers sometimes select highly specialized designs made with exotic carbon fibers that sink more readily when dropped in the water.
 The ultra-lightweight benefits are prioritized over buoyancy for competitive racing performance.